-Harper Adams and Keele Universities have joined forces to create a new centre of excellence for veterinary training.
-Extensive investment in new facilities, including two new-build projects, support the initiative.
+Harper Adams and Keele Universities have joined forces to create a new centre of excellence for veterinary training, supporting the initiative with investment in new facilities, including two new-build projects.

 The School's Veterinary & Surgery degree programme splits the intake of students 50:50 between the two campus sites.
 Practical sessions are taught across both locations and lectures are carried out at their ‘home campus’.
 The ‘home-based’ teaching is delivered simultaneously to both halves of the cohort by a specialist lecturer based at one campus and live-streamed to the other.

 A key priority for the Vet School is to ensure that undergraduates access the same high-quality, engaging learning experience regardless of their location.
 The overall aim is to create a seamless digital join between the two campuses, maximising the learning opportunities offered by the universities' combined excellence in teaching, research and vocational studies.

 On the Shropshire site, the new Veterinary Education Centre, which serves students across a range of veterinary paraprofessional degrees offered by both the Vet School and by Harper Adams, features a range of facilities to complement the animal resources on campus and enhance classroom-based learning.
 The spaces include two lecture theatres, seminar rooms, clinical skills environments, and general teaching rooms.

 The lecture theatres provide real-time streaming of video, audio and data from campus to campus allowing lectures to be delivered by one person simultaneously in the two locations.
 They are traditional in layout but use large format screens in place of projection, with repeater screens providing clear visibility of the detailed, high contrast content required during lectures.